RealFoxerity/Teacher-Tool/README.md

 ```

 ## Current version: 5.4 (5.3 with attribute edits for usb)
-### Current Debug Version: 5.2-DEBUGrelease (also 5.3 - 5.2 with moved comments and ownership)
+### Current Debug Version: 5.5[DEBUGrelease] (5.4 with some removed lines, fixed beware.dat, fixed titles and added installing... instead of upgrading while ... installing)
 -------------------
 #### I am not responsible for any problems that may arise while using this tool.
 #### Only for educational purposes
 -------------------
 if testing out previous versions (aside of above mentioned issue and the one at the beginning), read "readmes" in their releases, this one obviously doesnt apply to them

-Actual development was stopped in may.
+Actual development was stopped in may 2022.
 Beware, i am no longer checking if it is detected...
 I may resume at a later date but right now, there will not be any updates...